iamse-blog/wic1-workshop/002-workshop-tenant-setup.md

 ![](https://github.com/iamse-blog/wic1-workshop/blob/main/images/002/image4.png?raw=true")

-### Slack Connector
+### Slack Connector Setup
 Click **New Connection** and select the Slack Connector.
 ![](https://github.com/iamse-blog/wic1-workshop/blob/main/images/002/image5.png?raw=true")
 Next we need to provide a meaningful name.
-As we will only be using one Slack connector, its OK to leave the default as "Slack".
+As we will only be using one Slack Connector, its OK to leave the default as "Slack".
 Then click **Create**.
 You will then be prompted to enter a Slack workspace URL your-workspace.slack.com
 ![](https://github.com/iamse-blog/wic1-workshop/blob/main/images/002/image6.png?raw=true")